 1. Conduct Risk Analysis

-- Risk assessment by evaluating all information assets, systems, networks, and data.
+• Risk assessment by evaluating all information assets, systems, networks, and data.

-- Making a decision about whether to reject or accept, transfer, or reduce the risk.
+• Deciding whether to reject or accept, transfer, or reduce the risk.

-- These are the policies that are necessary for the audits both internal and external.
+• These are the policies that are necessary for the audits, both internal and external.

 2. Develop Policies and Procedures